uCBill/Multi_face_Watchy/README.md

 based on Brainwork for Watchy (See Below) https://github.com/BraininaBowl/Brainwork-for-Watchy

+Version 1.5.0
+Added Teko Watchface.
+Total of 10 Watchfaces with 9 of the Watchfaces having light/dark mode.

 Version 1.4.0
 Widened Minute and Hour Hand to Analog Watchface, for easier viewing.
 Also added light/dark mode to Analog Watchface.
 Added light/dark mode to Animated Train Watchface.